mohammedhrima/Wolf-Compiler/README.md

     - open / close files

 - conditions and loops:
-    - continue keyword
+    + continue keyword
-    - break keyword
+    + break keyword
+    - add for loops

 - function declaration:
     - if variable sent by refrence allocate there space in function code then push rbp to the stack